rezabojnordi/sre_devops_command/storage/btrfs_cookbook.md

 Alright, let’s build you a **Btrfs command cheat sheet** that’s actually usable and as complete as we can get without dumping raw man pages.

+🔥 **Key Btrfs Features:**

+**Copy-on-Write (CoW)**
+When data changes, the old data is *not* overwritten.
+A new copy is written instead.
+Result:

+* “Free” snapshots
+* Less corruption
+* Stronger consistency

+---

+**Subvolume**
+Something between a partition and a folder.
+It’s not a normal directory; it’s a filesystem inside a filesystem.

+---

+**Snapshot**
+You “freeze” the current state of a subvolume.
+Cost = almost zero
+Time = instant
+Perfect for backups and rollbacks.

+---

+**Built-in RAID**
+No `mdadm`, no LVM.
+Btrfs itself can create RAID0, RAID1, RAID10, etc.

+---

+**Send/Receive**
+Turns a snapshot into a stream and sends it to a second server.
+Amazing for incremental backups.

+---

+**Checksums everywhere**
+Every data block and metadata block has a checksum → it detects silent corruption.

 You’ll mostly interact with Btrfs through:

 * `mkfs.btrfs` – create filesystem